kristjanvalur/py-asynkit/README.md

     return compute_result(intermediate_result, await future)
 ```

-By decorating your function with `asynkit.eager`, the coroutine will start executing __right away__ and
+By decorating your function with `eager`, the coroutine will start executing __right away__ and
-control will return to the calling function as soon as it _blocks_, or returns a result or raises
+control will return to the calling function as soon as it _blocks_, _returns_, or _raises_
 an exception.
 In case it blocks, a _Task_ is created and returned.

-What's more, if the called async function blocks, control is returned __directly__ back to the
+Notice how, in either case, control is returned __directly__ back to the
-calling function maintaining synchronous execution.
+calling function, maintaining synchronous execution.
 In effect, conventional code
 calling order is maintained as much as possible.
 We call this _depth-first-execution_.

 This allows you to prepare and dispatch long running operations __as soon as possible__ while